 Every new year many of us make resolutions focused on healthier living.
 For many, that means changing certain habits (good or bad), increasing physical activity, and eating a healthier diet.
 But we know it can be hard to stick to some of the resolutions – otherwise we wouldn’t be making them every year!
+Yet people continue to make commitments to healthier living because we know that we tend to feel a lot better when our bodies are healthy.

 Many, including myself, would say that a healthy diet is the most important aspect of healthy living.
 As they say, you are what you eat – literally – your body is built from the ingredients you consume.